Man seriously injured in shooting at Wichita house party

 WICHITA, Kan.
 (KSNW) – A young man is in the hospital with serious injuries after gunshots were fired at a Wichita party.
 Police are in search of suspects.

 At approximately 1:25 a.m.
-Sunday, Wichita Police responded to a disturbance at a residence near 21st North and 129 Street West.
+Sunday, Wichita police responded to a disturbance at a residence near 21st N. and 129 St. West.

 A preliminary investigation revealed there was a party at the residence when Wichita Police say a “disturbance” occurred.